 By the way, many of these tips would work for one-on-one interactions like parent-teacher conferences as well, and they are GREAT to teach kids!
 I so wish I’d learned these skills when I was younger!

 Want to make parent night prep easier?
-You can grab my Chalkboard-Themed Parent Night Presentation here.
-It’s editable in Microsoft PowerPoint, and it coordinates with these chalkboard-themed parent communication tools and newsletter templates.
+You can grab one of my parent night presentation templates!
+(Available in Chalkboard and Fruit Punch style.)
+They’re editable in Microsoft PowerPoint and Google Drive, and they coordinate with my newsletter templates.

 Wishing you all a successful and confident back-to-school night!